David Derodon

 David de Rodon or plain Derodon (c.
 1600 – 1664), was a French Calvinist theologian and philosopher.

 Derodon was born at Die, in the Dauphiné.
 He had the reputation of being one of the most eminent logicians of his time.
 His knowledge of philosophy was both extensive and profound.
-He taught philosophy at Orange, at Nismes, and at Geneva.
+He taught philosophy at Orange, at Nîmes, and at Geneva.
 He inclined to the doctrines of Gassendi rather than to those of the Cartesian philosophy.
 He had frequent discussions with the followers of Descartes.
 He kept up a close correspondence with many learned men of his time, particularly with Galileo and Descartes.

 We find from his writings, that he admitted the truth of Aristotle's general principles, and made them the foundation of his public lectures on philosophy.
 Matter and form, the different principles of causation, the division of the soul into the vegetable, the sensitive, and the rational, may all be found in the speculations of Derodon.
 His great delight lay, however, in argumentation.
 His agreement with any system was only conditional and formal; he always had innumerable objections to every thing he seemed to acquiesce in.
 Hence his contention with the predicaments of Aristotle; his attempted refutation of the term universal; and the contrasts he instituted between the whole system of the Stagirite, and the philosophical opinions of Plato, Democritus, Epicurus, and many other distinguished men of antiquity.

 Derodon took great delight in discussions on the nature of genus and species, and on those curious and puzzling questions which go under the name of the Cross of Logicians.
 The following are some of the debatable points.
 "The term genus cannot be defined, for the definition must necessarily involve the thing to be defined.
 Genus is an individual, for it is numerically one.
 Genus is a species; but species is not a genus; therefore, species is more general than genus."